StopBMSB

 Researchers associated with this project have created resources targeted at organic farmers:

-This webinar presents aspects of stink bug biology, ecology and behavior as they relate to use of monitoring and suppression tools with emphasis on trap cropping.
-Source: Dr. Russell Mizell via eXtension
+This webinar presents aspects of stink bug biology, ecology, and behavior as they relate to the use of monitoring and suppression tools with an emphasis on trap cropping.
+Source: Dr. Russell Mizell via eXtension.